laic/uoe_speech_processing_course/phon/phon_lab_1/answers/phon-1-articulation-answers.md

     * [english_peter_slow_pb.wav](audio/english_peter_slow_pb.wav)
     * This time you'll want to focus on word internal consonants.
 2. What sorts of manner and place variations cause difficulty in this example?
     * <span style="color:red"> As mentioned above, we have sequences of [p] vowel [p, t, k].
-The vowels in the first three "p" words end high front ([i], [aI], [I]) while the last three are front but vary in height [ɛ] (low-mid), [I] (high), [ɛ] (low-mid) </span>
+The vowels in the first three "p" words are high front ([i], [aI], [I]) in the first syllable while the last three are front but vary in height [ɛ] (low-mid), [I] (high), [ɛ] (low-mid) </span>
 3. What sorts of errors are speakers likely to make?
     * <span style="color:red"> mixing up the word internal stops [p, t, k] and/or swapping a vowel in the last words (e.g., [I] to [ɛ])</span>
 4. What cues are you using to identify _plosives_ (aka oral stops) in the example in terms of waveform and spectrogram. an you identify them just from the waveform?
     * <span style="color:red">  plosives are one of the easier phones to recognize from the waveform.
 They are characterised by a closure (often seen as a flat line in the waveform) followed by a burst (large spike).
 You can see these in the waveform, but you won't be able to identify which plosive it is just from the waveform. </span>

-    <span style="color:red">  We see this in the spectrogram a light/grey colored section (closure) followed by a dark vertical line (burst).
+    * <span style="color:red">  We see this in the spectrogram a light/grey colored section (closure) followed by a dark vertical line (burst).
 After the burst there is often a period of _aspiration:_ turbulent air flow from the burst.
 In the spectrogram this will look like a fading away of the burst.
 In module 2 we'll see that we can guess which plosive from the spectrogram, often by the way it affects the spectrum of the following vowel. </span>